 Practice in Front of a Mirror:

-Using a mirror while practicing Warrior 2 can help you check your form and make necessary adjustments.
+Using a mirror when you are practicing Warrior 2 can help you examine how you are performing and then make the necessary adjustments.

 Concentrate on Your Breathing:

 Let your breath guide you.
-Take deep, steady breaths to anchor yourself in the pose.
+Deep, steady breaths to secure yourself in the posture.

 Exercise Patience: